Marketing operations (MOPS) are critical to the success and return-on-investment (ROI) of any marketing department or campaign.

 This includes tracking metrics for the entire buyer journey and all marketing investments so they can produce insight into the effectiveness, efficiency, and attribution associated with marketing efforts.

-89% of the leading marketers in the industry agree that utilizing KPI measuring and analysis enables greater return on investment and improved conversion rates.
+89% of the leading marketers in the industry agree that utilizing KPI and data management help measure and analyze enables greater return on investment and improved conversion rates.

 Connect Sales & Marketing

 As more and more of the customer journey is happening online, on social media, and through word of mouth, sales and marketing can no longer be separate.